the batching problem

 $$M_{ij}=0\ \text{when req}(i)=\text{req}(j)\ \text{and}\ j\le i,\quad M_{ij}=-\infty\ \text{otherwise}$$

-the result is mathematically equivalent to running attention separately per request, but it uses one larger kernel launch and one packed representation.
+the result is equivalent to running attention separately per request, but it uses one larger kernel launch and one packed representation. in practice, FlashAttention-style variable-length interfaces take cumulative sequence lengths (cu_seqlens) and enforce these boundaries inside the attention kernel.

 how this interacts with the KV cache